-- Make an online gift to support survivors and their families in our Becky’s House® domestic violence program.
-YWCA ensures that survivors can secure safety and access much needed resources, including housing and a variety of supportive services.
+- Make an online gift to support survivors and their children in our Becky’s House domestic violence programs.
+YWCA ensures that individuals and families can secure safety and access much needed resources, including housing and a variety of supportive services.

 - Domestic violence affects 1 in 4 women in their lifetime — more than breast cancer, ovarian cancer, and lung cancer combined.
 Despite the misconception that only women experience domestic violence, 1 in 7 men are impacted as well.